A well-established dealership in the Western suburbs of Sydney, which sells quality new, demo, and used cars, has its own 99.75 kW solar panel system.

 Installation Completed

-The company selected Energy Matters to install the system; a decision based on the commercial solar experience and expertise reflected in Energy Matters’ extensive portfolio of installations across Australia.
+The company selected Energy Matters to install the system, a decision based on Energy Matters’ commercial solar experience and expertise, as reflected in its extensive portfolio of installations across Australia.
 In 2014, Energy Matters installed more capacity in the 10-100kW range than any other company in the nation.

-Finding a suitable position for the solar inverters presented a challenge as the best location was in a high traffic area used by Nepean staff accepting deliveries.
+Finding a suitable position for the solar inverters was a challenge because the best location was in a busy area used by Nepean staff accepting deliveries.

-Nepean Motor Group requested the inverters to be 4 metres off the ground in order not to obstruct forklift operations.
+Nepean Motor Group requested that the inverters be 4 metres off the ground to avoid obstructing forklift operations.
 However, due to accessibility requirements, the inverters could not be placed higher than 1.8 meters.
-The issue was swiftly resolved, with the installation of a safety barrier to ensure forklifts could not damage the inverters.
+The issue was swiftly resolved by installing a safety barrier to prevent forklifts from damaging the inverters.

 Mike Fennell of the Nepean Motor Group was extremely pleased with the installation.

-“SunEdison has met our expectations and were proactive in helping Nepean Motor Group achieve the optimum outcomes, including through using the Solar Log monitoring portal,” Mr. Fennell said.
+“SunEdison has met our expectations and was proactive in helping Nepean Motor Group achieve the optimum outcomes, including through using the Solar Log monitoring portal,” Mr Fennell said.